 Public display or consumption of alcohol is prohibited.
 All outdoor areas within the park are public.

-Don't beware of snakes, be aware!
+Don't be afraid of snakes, be aware!
 They are signs of a healthy environment.
 If you cross paths with a snake, back away slowly.

 Protect pets and wildlife by keeping pets on leashes, no longer than 6 feet, at all times.
 Please note: Pets are not permitted in any buildings at Texas State Parks.
 If you plan to take your pet hiking, see note under Trail Safety.